 6. If the UE has sufficient credentials to authenticate with the IMS network, it shall initiate an IMS emergency registration by providing the IP address obtained at step 3 or step 4 to the P-CSCF selected at step 5.
 The IP address used for signalling purposes is allocated in association with step 3 or step 4.
 The IMS registration request shall include an emergency indication.
-The implicit registration set of the emergency Public User Identifier shall contain an associated TEL-URI that is used to call back the user from the PSTN.
+The implicit registration set of the emergency Public User Identity used by the UE when the UE performs a non emergency registration shall contain an associated TEL-URI that can be used to call back the UE.